dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-QT: a (potentially empty) list of 2 byte fields (QTx) in network order (MSB first) each specifying a DNS RRTYPE.
-The RRTYPEs MUST be for real resource records, and MUST NOT refer to Meta RRTYPEs such as "OPT" and those from the reserved range 128 - 255, e.g. "IXFR", "TSIG", "*", etc.
+QT: a (potentially empty) list of 2 byte fields (QTx) in network order (MSB first) each specifying a DNS RRTYPE that must be for a data RRTYPE as described in Section 3.1 of {{!RFC6895}}.

 ## Server Handling